CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 Personally I find soldering to be a chore.
 I have to pull out all the stuff and set up the fans and put on the gloves and clean up afterwards.
 Pretty much the moment I put everything away is when I notice a problem that needs correcting.
 And out it all comes again.

+For SMD it's not so bad.
+Reflow is less messy, quicker, and easier to correct mistakes.

-So I've been finding myself wire-wrapping more lately.
+For THT I've been finding myself wirewrapping more lately.
 It's nice: I don't have to pull out the soldering supplies if I find an issue on the board.
 I can unwrap, correct, and then rewrap, all dry.

 It doesn't work for everything, and the boards still needed a good bit of soldering.
-But if I can wirewrap half the connections, then any problem on the board has a 50% chance of being able to be fixed without the soldering equiptment.
+But if I can wirewrap half the connections, then any problem on the board has a 50% chance of being able to be fixed without the soldering equipment.

 Idk, it's just nicer.